50 THINGS TO DECLUTTER AT HOME RIGHT NOW

 - Unsubscribe from newsletters that are no longer of interest

-- Broken tools in your garage or shed
+- Broken tools or tools you don’t know how to use in your garage or shed

 - Cleaning products you don’t use